Best Camp Stove Fuel 2026: Propane vs Butane vs Isobutane (Complete Guide)

 The cold-weather backpacking trick: Sleep with your canister in your sleeping bag.
 A canister warmed to body temperature will light easily even when the morning air is 25°F. Just don't confuse it with your water bottle at 3 AM.

-Specs: 3.3 oz · 7,000 BTU · Folds into a plastic case · Compatible with all EN 417 threaded canisters
+Specs: 2.6 oz · 8,200 BTU · Folding pot supports · Compatible with EN 417 threaded isobutane canisters

 Isobutane Pros and Cons